 GP negligence cases deal with negligent treatment which has been received by a patient from their GP.
 They can be made against either a GP surgery, or against an individual practitioner, and can be brought against GP’s who work in the NHS and private sectors.

-If your GP has breached the duty of care that they owe you in some way, the consequences can range from being mild, to being severe.
-Common incidences of negligent treatment by a GP could be the doctors failure to correctly review long-term treatment, not providing the right medication, or not having diagnosed a condition.
+If your GP has breached the duty of care that they owe you in some way, the consequences can range from being mild to severe.
+Common incidences of negligent treatment by a GP could be the doctor’s failure to correctly review long-term treatment, not providing the right medication, or not having diagnosed a condition.

 Cancer Negligence Compensation

 Cancer is a serious disease and even when caught early and treated appropriately, it can still have life-changing or lasting consequences.
 The earlier cancer is diagnosed and a course of treatment started, the better a patient’s chances of survival and full recovery.
-A GP or Oncologist failing to diagnose the cancer, or providing the wrong treatment can lead to a patient failing to recover as well as they otherwise could have, or lead to their death.
+A doctor misdiagnosing or providing the wrong treatment can lead to a patient failing to recover as well as they otherwise could have.
+It could even lead to their death.

-If your cancer has been treated in a negligent way, or if you were not treated in the best possible way, or have otherwise receive substandard cancer care from a medical practitioner at hospital in Doncaster contact our specialist team at Legal Expert today.
+If your cancer has been treated in a negligent way, or if you were not treated in the best possible way, or have otherwise received substandard cancer care from a medical practitioner at a hospital in Doncaster contact our specialist team at Legal Expert today.

 Nursing Home Compensation Claims

 Our medical negligence team in Doncaster can help claimants who have suffered from and been injured as a result of negligent treatment in a residential, nursing home or care home.
 Whether the service provider you or someone you are claiming on behalf of suffered negligent care in the NHS, or the private sector, the provider owed you or them a duty of care.
 You can make a compensation claim if the care received caused an injury or illness.